 Dengue cases are also increasingly being reported outside tropical areas.
 The continued increase in urbanisation, population growth, and global travel introduces the different serotypes into new populations.
-Dengue fever is an emerging disease in parts of Europe; during 2010 locally acquired cases were reported in Croatia and France.
-In October 2012 the first locally acquired cases were reported in the Autonomous Region of Madeira.
+Dengue fever is an emerging disease in parts of southern Europe; Since 2010 sporadic locally-acquired cases have been reported in France and Croatia, the first locally acquired cases in mainland Europe since 1928.
+In October 2012 the first locally acquired cases were reported in the autonomous region of Madeira, Portugal; 2,164 cases were reported in total, with the last one occurring at the end of January 2013.
+A further larger cluster of cases was identified in France in 2015, originating from an infected traveller returning from French Polynesia.